curiousyogurt/Turnstyle/README.md

     The main subformula on the left of the main connective [leftBranch] The main subformula on the right of the main connective [rightBranch] The main connective [centreBranch]
+    The main subformula on the left of the main connective with identity predicates in the infix position [unswappedLeftBranch]
+    The main subformula on the right of the main connective with identity predicates in the infix position [unswappedRightBranch]